Super trawler FAQs

 Why does AFMA consider that its fisheries management is best practice?

-What is the current status of fish stocks in the fishery?
+What is the status of fish stocks in the fishery?

-How will AFMA limit the amount of fish that can be taken from the fishery?
+How does AFMA limit the amount of fish that can be taken from the fishery?

 What does AFMA consider in setting catches?

-What are the catch limits in the Small Pelagic Fishery?
+What are the total allowable catch limits in the Small Pelagic Fishery?

 Why did the Jack Mackerel (East) catch limit increase for 2012-2013?